pengols/jjmason/README.md

 ### **<u>User Stories</u>**

 Non-registered and registered users:
-- view products so i can select items to purchase
+- view products so I can select items to purchase
 - sort products by category, price (ascending and descending) and sort products alphabetically (ascending and descending)
 - search for specific product using keywords
 - view individual product details to easily see price, description and image, product rating, and availability
 - view site owners blog
 - register for an account or login
 - view current items in my shopping cart
-- complete a purchase and recieve a confirmation email
+- complete a purchase and receive a confirmation email

 Registered users